AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 You can delete one or more nodes at a time within a journey.
 When you delete a node that is connected between 2 nodes within the journey, the 2 remaining nodes become directly connected.

-To delete objects in Journey canvas:
+To delete nodes in Journey canvas:

 1. Select one or more nodes that you want to delete, then right-click one of the selected nodes.

 1. Select [!UICONTROL **Delete**].

-### Delete arrows
+### Delete arrows between nodes

 You can delete one or more arrows at a time within a journey.
+When you delete an arrow between 2 nodes, the nodes are no longer connected.
+If the arrow was part of a longer path, the path is disconnected.

-To delete arrows in Journey canvas:
+To delete arrows between nodes in Journey canvas:

 1. Select one or more arrows between 2 nodes that you want to delete, then right-click one of the selected arrows.